 If you're unfamiliar with Celiac Disease, read this excellent explanation from Beyond Celiac.
 In short, celiac disease is an autoimmune condition in which the immune system recognizes gluten as foreign and begins to attack it.
 The villi of the intestines, which are trying to digest the gluten along with other food, get damaged in the process.
 Damaged villi make it nearly impossible for the body to absorb nutrients, leading to malnourishment and eventually to a whole host of other problems.

 If you have celiac disease or gluten sensitivity, you're likely already aware of the need to read the ingredient label on all packaged food, because even those foods you don't think could have gluten, could contain it!
-Not to mention, there is a lot of disinformation and you could be avoiding some foods unnecessarily, so it's always good to check for yourself and make informed decisions.
+Not to mention, there is a lot of disinformation and you could be avoiding some foods unnecessarily, like shredded cheese which is gluten-free, so it's always good to check for yourself and make informed decisions.

 Most cheeses, including cream cheese, are gluten-free, but it is still important to read the ingredients label for the most accurate information at the time of consumption.
 The more processed a cheese product is, the more likely it could contain gluten so pay special attention to flavored varieties, spreads, and dips.